waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 In the following example our agent (red) is trying to attack through the middle of the map.
 It identifies that the current defender is also in the middle so moves up and finds another way in.

 ![find_another_entry](uploads/7ac9f21d4767dd68b286990b4f7d31a2/find_another_entry.gif)

+Perhaps surprisingly, we found, in the absence of enemy detection the best approach required randomisation.
+Our presumption was that smart agents were using probabilistic models to infer our position.
+As we were using a deterministic approach they were able to capitalise on our behaviour.

+This action was only chosen as a last resort.
+Prioritised above this was our [goal recognition technique](/3.2 Heuristic Search Algorithms) for inferring enemies through the food they have eaten.

+We also focused on eliminating any back and forth repetitions.

 #### *Inferring using food eaten*
 Fortunately our agent was very good at inferring the opponent position using our [goal recognition technique](/3.2 Heuristic Search Algorithms).
 As evidenced below, our orange defensive agent was able to identify the blue agent was in its territory once it ate some food.